humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-12-08-computer-science-in-javascript-base64-encoding.md

     AAAAAA-AABBBB-BBBBCC-CCCCCC

 Note how the 6-bit first number is made up of the most significant 6 bits of the 8-bit number.
 Essentially, you want to cut off the last two bits and treat them like they never existed.
 This is precisely what the right shift (>>) operator does.
 Take the number 240 or 11110000 in binary.
 If you right-shift this number two places, you end up with 00111100 in binary (60).
-All of the bits have shifted to the right by two spots, and when there&#8217;s not enough room, the remaining bits &#8220;fall off&#8221; the end and are eliminated.
+All of the bits have shifted to the right by two spots, and when there's not enough room, the remaining bits &#8220;fall off&#8221; the end and are eliminated.
 All of the bits to the left are filled in with zeros.
 Thus, to get the first 6-bit number from the group of 8-bit number, you can do the following:

     var first6bitNum = first8bitNum >> 2;    //right shift by two bits

-The second 6-bit number is a bit tricky, as it&#8217;s made up of a combination of the first 8-bit number and the second 8-bit number.
-The easy part is getting the four most significant bits from the second 8-bit number, because once again, it&#8217;s a right shift.
+The second 6-bit number is a bit tricky, as it's made up of a combination of the first 8-bit number and the second 8-bit number.
+The easy part is getting the four most significant bits from the second 8-bit number, because once again, it's a right shift.
 Right shifting the second 8-bit number by four will get all of those bits in the correct place.
 To get the first two bits, there are a couple of operations to perform on the first 8-bit number.

 The only parts you want from the first 8-bit digit are the least significant to bits, everything else needs to become zero.
 The way to do that is to use a bitwise AND operation against the number 3 (binary 00000011).
 A bitwise AND creates a number bit-by-bit from two operands.
 If the corresponding bits in each number have the same value, then the resulting number has that value in the same bit.
 For example: